2019-2020 Season Auditions - May 8 & 17th, 2019, 6:00-8:00 pm. REGISTRATION NOW OPEN!

 Percussion Audition Preparation

-- short etude or excerpt on snare drum from something you are working on
+- short etude, solo or excerpt on snare drum from something you are working on that demonstrates your musicianship

-- short etude or excerpt on a mallet instrument of your choosing from something you are working on
+- short etude, solo or excerpt on a mallet instrument of your choosing from something you are working on

-- scales on a mallet instrument of your choosing
+- one scale on a mallet instrument of your choosing

 *Audition at your scheduled time.